LEGAL ADVICE VS. LEGAL SUPPORT

 This page explains the difference between giving legal advice (illegal) and providing legal support on the Forum for EU Citizens and in other groups on social media or elsewhere.

 All members of the Forum (including the mods) must refrain from giving legal advice to fellow Forum members.

-This doesn’t mean we cannot talk about our experience when dealing with the Home Office or provide legal support but don’t provide legal advice.
+This doesn’t mean you cannot talk about your experience when dealing with the Home Office or provide legal support (see below) but don’t provide legal advice.

 WHAT IS LEGAL ADVICE?

 Legal advice is specific, direct, and proposes a course of action.

 WHAT IS LEGAL SUPPORT?

 Legal support is information which is factual, generic, and does not address any one particular cause of action.
 Providing legal information in the EU Settlement Scheme context could be explaining how the system works.
 This is not providing legal advice.